 When I start writing the words come out in droves, rivaling the rains of a September hurricane.
-Great!
-But as the Grateful Dead said, “every silver lining has a touch of grey,” like a storm drain, my thoughts run off in different directions.
+Swell!
+But as the Grateful Dead said, “every silver lining has a touch of grey.”
+Like a storm drain, my thoughts run off in different directions.
 Dam!
 Once I put on my thinking cap on, it morphs into a mad hat that takes me down a rabbit hole of imagination and hare-brained google searches.
-I have begun many posts, but once the music is rocking and the puns are rolling, my fingers are dancing.
-Along the keys, twisting out poems and kicking up sparkles of ideas that I hope to one day see illuminated on the silver screen.
 I often feel like my mind has four TVs on at once, watching and reacting to all of them.
 I try to turn three off, but you know kids and their technology…

 Riding the wavelength that my life is a movie, a favorite of mine is Point Break.
 Basically one of the single greatest things to come out of the nineties… right up there with me of course.
-A quick plot summary: Patrick Swayze and a sup dude band of SoCal surfers rob banks masked as US presidents.
-They do so in “executive” order to fund winter time, worldly travels to far out tropical locations.
+A quick plot summary: Patrick Swayze and a band of SoCal surfers rob banks masked as US presidents.
+They do so in (executive) order to fund worldly, winter time travels to far out tropical locations.
 Aka live the endless summer.

 Y’all know, day destroys the night… and night divides the day, buuut just how did I break on through to the other side?
 Trust me there is much Morrison to this story than just Jimmying the lock.

-This year I had a lot to be thankful for, my parents traded turkey and stuffing for tapas and sangria to spend a week with me in Spain.
-The day before they arrived, I emailed a bunch of workaway opportunities in Cambodia and Laos.
-In my emails I mentioned I could work between November 28th and February.
-On Thanksgiving day I received a follow up email from one based in Phnom Penh, the capitol of Cambodia.
+This past year I had a lot to be thankful about.
+My parents traded turkey and stuffing for tapas and sangria to spend the week of Thanksgiving with me in Spain.
+The day before they arrived I emailed a slew of workaway opportunities in Cambodia and Laos.
+In my emails I stated I could work between November 28th and February.
+On Thanksgiving day I received a follow up email from Artshram, a workaway based in Phnom Penh, Cambodia.
 The email read, “we would love to have you stay Nov 28-Dec 2 confirm and we will send you more details.”
 As my parents were on the brink of bed the following conversation ensued: